Skip to content

 Godley Head

-Starting at surf-spot Taylor’s Mistake, this stunning track offers epic views of Pegasus Bay and the Kaikoura ranges.
+Starting at the popular surf-spot, Taylor’s Mistake, this stunning track offers amazing views of Pegasus Bay and the Kaikoura ranges.
 With World War II gun emplacements, rugged coastal cliffs, and the potential for dolphin or even whale-spotting, this is one that really can’t be missed.

 Riccarton House and Bush